MrTomzor/navigation_unity_testbed/README.md

 ## Getting started
 To use the HARDNAV simulator, there are two options:
 1) You can download one of the executable builds at the bottom of the readme,
 2) Or, to make modifications to the existing worlds, create new ones or add your own features into the worlds, you can download the Unity Hub from https://unity.com/download and open the "navigation_unity_project" folder as a Unity project.
+This will require importing the assets mentioned in the Dependencies section.

 For both of these options, the simulator connects to ROS automatically if there is a [ROS TCP Endpoint node](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) running along with the Unity game, in which there is some ROS publisher/subscriber node.
 If the icon in the top left corner of the Unity game screen is blue, Unity is connected to ROS.
 For troubleshooting the ROS-Unity connection, please see the repo of the ROS-TCP-Endpoint.